AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/receive-data.md

 # Receive data from external sources

-This runtime action is responsible for notifying Adobe Commerce when an `<object>` is created, updated, or deleted in the external back-office application.
+This runtime action is responsible for notifying Adobe Commerce when an `<object>` is created, updated, or deleted in the external backoffice application.

 <integration />